bihealth/bih-cluster/bih-cluster/docs/how-to/connect/gpu-nodes.md

 ## Prequisites

-You have to register with [hpc-gatekeeper@bihealth.de](mailto:hpc-gatekeeper@bihealth.de) for requesting access.
+You have to register with [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de) for requesting access.
 Afterwards, you can connect to the GPU nodes as shown below.

 ## Preparation